LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 `````````````````````

 Having setup the simulation and policies, we can now bundle all that information
-into a parameters dictionary that will be read by Admrial and used to launch RLlib.
+into a parameters dictionary that will be read by Admiral and used to launch RLlib.

 .. code-block:: python